gtuzi/intro_2_rl/approximate_methods/eligibility_traces/README.md

 \end{align*}
 $$

-So here we have the update depending on the value of the current TD erro and the accumulation of features of past events, i.e. _backward_ view.
+So here we have the update depending on the value of the current TD error and the accumulation of features of past events, i.e. _backward_ view.
 The prediction algorithm is given as: